 In the middle, a much-loved present from relatives in around 1980, a pub-style mirror featuring our total trophy haul up to that point; the 1955 League Championship, the 1965 League Cup, the 1970 FA Cup and the 1971 European Cup Winners’ Cup.
 For years upon years I used to gaze up at it and wonder if my club would ever win a damned thing in my lifetime.
 I became a supporter in 1970, remember nothing of that final nor the 1971 one, so in my mind I had never seen us win a bloody trophy.
 I was thirty-one years of age in 1997.
 New fans will never understand how magical that day was.
 Many new fans now want a fourth place finish over FA Cup glory.
 It seemed that Thomas Tuchel was of the same opinion a fortnight ago.

 At the bottom is a photograph of myself with my favourite-ever footballer, Pat Nevin.
 The photo was taken pre-match in Moscow in 2008 and is signed by the good man.
 I have recently started reading his very entertaining autobiography.
-Not only was he a winger for Chelsea, he loves the Cocteau Twins and went out with Clare Grogan.
-The holy trinity in my book.
+Not only was he a winger for Chelsea but he loved the Cocteau Twins – my favourite band ever – too.
 However, when I read – open-mouthed – that at the age of eight he was able to do ten thousand keepy-uppies, I just hated him.
 My record is 246.
 How could he do that bloody many at eight?
 Git.

 So beneath these three images, I dressed and made sure everything was packed.
 As a superstition, I decided to take a light top that I wore on that magical night in Barcelona in 2012.
 I needed something to protect my fair arms from the sun.
 My light beige Hugo Boss top served me well high up in Camp Nou.
 I hoped for a similar outcome in Porto.
 I also took a New York Yankees cap for a similar reason; my thatched roof is getting thinner and thinner these days.
 I wore a New York Yankees cap in Moscow in 2008, but fear not.
 This was a new one, not the unlucky one of thirteen years previous.
 The old one was lost in Bucharest on CL duty in 2013.